paperrose/InAppStorySdkKt/docs/StoriesList.md

         void setVideo(View itemView, String videoPath); // itemView is the current cell, in the required View we show the video cover (videoPath - path for local file).
 To work with video cells, it is recommended to use a class from the VideoPlayer library as a container for displaying video and the loadVideo(String videoPath) method to launch.
 The VideoPlayer class inherits from TextureView
     }
 ```
-If this interface is specified, other parameters, affecting the appearance of the list cell, will be ignored.

 Example:
 ```
     appearanceManager